Table of Contents

 Certified copies

-To claim priority when extending your patent protection to other countries, or within the same country, but also when negotiating for licences, or in case of a legal dispute, a certified copy is usually required.
-This document includes an official copy of the first patent application, as it was filed.
+You need a certified copy to claim priority when extending your patent protection to other countries, or within the same country.
+Such an afficial document may also be necessary when negotiating licences, or in case of a legal dispute.
+This document includes an official copy of the first patent application, exactly as you filed it.

-Please note that if a request for a certified true copy is submitted before the publication of the patent application only those who are authorised (in particular the owner, applicant, agent or representative and everyone who has a legitimate power of attorney), can obtain that type of copy.
+Please note that if you request a certified copy before the publication of the patent application, only an authorised party (in particular the owner, applicant, agent or representative and everyone who has a legitimate power of attorney), will have access to this document.

-You can obtain such a copy by sending a request to the IPObel,.
+You can obtain such a copy by sending a request to IPObel,.
 This can be done

 Office for Intellectual Property